 Join us as we speak to the children and young people we support and bring their experiences to life.

-We believe that every child should have a voice.
-In each episode, we talk to inspiring children and young people who have faced unimaginable challenges and have incredible journeys to tell us about, as well as the project workers, front line staff and experts involved in their lives.
+In each episode, we talk to inspiring children and young people who have faced unimaginable challenges and have incredible journeys to tell.
+We'll also meet the project workers, front line staff and professionals involved in their lives.

 Our pilot season is developed and recorded in conjunction with the National FGM Centre, a partnership of Barnardo's and the Local Government Authority.
 We explore female genital mutilation, Kindoki (a form of witchcraft), and the stigma attached to albinism, through interviews with inspiring survivors.
 Mardoche, Mama Sylla and Demi talk openly about the painful, difficult and life threatening situations they were placed in and how they had the strength within themselves, as well as the support of Barnardo's, to heal.

 Find out more about Female Genital Mutilation (FGM):